 Planning a trip to Iceland but feeling a little overwhelmed by the number of choices?
-Here is a handy list of the top things to do in Iceland.
+Here is a handy list of the best and most unique experiences to have in Iceland, as chosen by our local travel specialists.

 1. Hunt northern lights